 It’s called α-Klotho (‘alpha’-Klotho) and has been linked to anti-aging and longevity.

 However, as shown in a recent study, aging muscles lose the ability to turn on production of this protein.
-That’s not good news for us as researchers also found α-Klotho is important for maintaining healthy muscle cells — and repairing damaged ones after an injury.
+The researchers also found α-Klotho is important for maintaining healthy muscle cells — and repairing damaged ones after an injury.

 To wit, whereas α-Klotho levels were seen to remain static in older mice, in younger mice production of the protein was boosted following an injury.